Skip to content

 If your endpoint fails to receive events, SORI API Server will:

-• Retry failed deliveries up to 3 times
+• Retry failed deliveries up to 3 times.

-• Implement exponential backoff between retries
+• Implement exponential backoff between retries.

-• Drop the event after all retries are exhausted
+• Drop the event after all retries are exhausted.

 Example Implementations